Somehow I’m Neither Here Nor There

 “Well, are you coming up?” he asked seductively, running his free hand through his hair.

-Gripping the nearest hand hold, Madeline started to slowly ascend up the wall toward him, but found that she quickly ran out of holds.
+Gripping the nearest handhold, Madeline started to slowly scale the wall toward him but found that she quickly ran out of holds.

 “Planning is part of the journey,” he teased.
 “Start over.”

 Madeline released herself and dropped a couple of feet to the floor.

 “This time, check your path first.
 In the real world, nothing lines up most of the time, so you need to be creative.
 Use all your resources.”

 Starting out a bit more to the left, she got about two grips higher and then couldn’t reach anymore.